 - We are now in HTTPS!
 At long last!
 So, after our move from our old host, Hostgator to Cloudways, we also moved from HTTP to HTTPS.
 Installing the free Let’s Encrypt SSL Certificate from Cloudways is so simple, it is literally a push of a button.
 Of course, the whole process involved in moving to HTTPS is not that simple and required some hours to finish but CW support was there with me whenever I have questions or in need of assistance.

 - An update on BlogHer/SheKnows.
-I mentioned in our last report that we noticed a decrease in our RPM from BlogHer and that I contacted them about it.
 I asked them if they can optimize the ad placements on my site to cushion the drop in income during this lean time (Q1-Q2).
 They agreed and said they will give me a code to maximize the viewability of the Ads in mobile by suppressing the ads from the bottom (sidebar) on mobile view.
 Low viewability effects the CPM offer, so the higher the score the better CPM you will get.
-Another thing was, apparently, they forgot to sign me up for their AdX (Google Ad Exchange) which is a bummer…it is a lost opportunity to earn for us the last 6 months…Sadly it’s been a month since their last email and I followed up after that but I am not getting any updates or even the code I was promised….hhmmmm… makes you think really hard if this is what we want for an Ad Network partner…
+If you are with BlogHer or planning to go with them, remember to ask about optimization and help with improving viewability, it really helps.

 What’s next :